Playing golf on the greeny ground means dirt and mud on the golf club’s face. You can not avoid dirt after an outing or a round of game.

 - Once you remove all the residue and clean it with water, dry the iron with a towel.
 Don’t leave the shaft and grip damp, they get rusted soon.
 Also, don’t immediately put them into the golf bag, they will be rusted.

-Tips : you can apply a bit of steel polish to make the clubs shiny.
+Tips : you can apply best polish for golf clubs to make the clubs shiny.
 Moreover, it will be better if you wipe the iron head after every use, it leads to consistent performance.

 Cleaning Golf Wood’s Head